Taenyun Kim

 Robopsychologist

-PhD Student in Information and Media @ Michigan State University
+PhD Candidate in Information and Media

-kimtaeny@msu.edu / CV
+kimtaeny@msu.edu / CV / LinkedIn

 ABOUT ME

-I consider myself a "robopsychologist," like Dr. Susan Calvin in "I, Robot" by Isaac Asimov, meaning that I study the psychology of humans regarding artificial intelligence (AI) and robots (or vice versa!).
+I consider myself a Robopsychologist, like Dr. Susan Calvin in <I, Robot> by Isaac Asimov, meaning that I study the psychology of humans regarding artificial intelligence (AI) and robots (or vice versa!).
 I am interested in human-agent interaction (HAI).
-Here, "agents" mean AI and robots.
-I think AI and robots are newly emerging agents that we humans haven't encountered yet in our millions of years of evolutionary path.
-To me, AI and robots are the same as other agents like humans, dogs, god(s), or even Neanderthals.
-My specific research topics include laypeople's perceptions and folk theories of AI and robots, trust repair, and the morality of AI.
-However, my research is not only limited to AI and robots.
-I am interested in how technologies influence and extend our minds and bodies in general.
+Here, agents mean AI and robots.
+To me, AI and robots are newly emerging agents that we humans haven't encountered yet in our millions of years of evolutionary path, and just much the same as other agents like humans, dogs, god(s), or even Neanderthals.

 I am open to collaboration.
 Feel free to contact me!